syncfusion-content/blazor-docs/blazor/maps/accessibility.md

 ## Ensuring accessibility

-The Maps component's accessibility levels are ensured using an [accessibility-checker](https://www.npmjs.com/package/accessibility-checker) and [axe-core](https://www.npmjs.com/package/axe-core) software tools during automated testing.
+The Blazor Maps component's accessibility levels are ensured using an [axe-core](https://www.npmjs.com/package/axe-core) software tool during automated testing.

-The accessibility compliance of the Maps component is shown in [this sample](https://blazor.syncfusion.com/accessibility/maps).
-Open the sample in a new window to evaluate the accessibility of the Maps component with accessibility tools.
+The accessibility compliance of the Maps component is shown in the following sample.
+Open the [sample](https://blazor.syncfusion.com/accessibility/maps) in a new window to evaluate the accessibility of the Maps component with accessibility tools.